MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDRemoteSystemAppRegistration.md

 #### Parameters
 * `account`

-Account to retrieve the registration for
+Account to retrieve the registration for.

 * `platform`

-Platform to get registration from
+Platform to get registration from.

 #### Returns
 Returns an MCDRemoteSystemAppRegistration object for the provided Account.